Return to racing

 After a year of modified races like the Boston Marathon and New York City Marathon, in-person racing is back.
 The Boston Marathon will take place on October 11, 2021 (it’s typically held in April) and 2018 winner Des Linden is going to compete.

-In honor of our favorite Boston champ, we reached out to John DeAngelis, the Brooks Guru for New England, to help prepare you for your next race.
-John ran the Boston Marathon three years in a row from 2017–2019 representing Susan G. Komen New England.
+In honour of our favorite Boston champ, we reached out to John DeAngelis, the Brooks Guru for New England, to help prepare you for your next race.
+John ran the Boston Marathon three years in a row from 2017 to 2019 representing Susan G. Komen, New England.
 He shares some insights about different sections of the Boston course and lots of universal tips to help you return to racing.

 Pre-race prep: Athletes’ Village and Runner’s Village

 Runners will show up at various times at the Boston Marathon, but you’ll be there for a quite a while before the race starts.
 If you’re taking a bus to the start line, know that they’re school buses and won’t have bathrooms.
-Plan your bathroom breaks and hydration/fueling accordingly.
+Plan your bathroom breaks and hydration / fuelling accordingly.

 Tips for any race:

 The Boston Marathon begins on a narrow road and drops like a rollercoaster.
-The first significant spectator hangout you’ll pass after the start is at mile 2: TJ’s Food and Spirits, a popular biker bar.
+The first significant spectator hangout you’ll pass after the start is at kilometre 3: TJ’s Food and Spirits, a popular biker bar.

 Tips for any race:

-Resist temptation!
-Don’t get caught up in the excitement and try not to pass in the first mile.
+- Resist temptation!
+Don’t get caught up in the excitement and try not to pass in the first kilometre.

 The middle miles

-Next up is Newton Fire Station at mile 17.5 where, for the first time in the race, the course takes a sharp right turn onto Commonwealth Ave. and the first of the Newton Hills.
+Next up is Newton Fire Station at kilometre 28 where, for the first time in the race, the course takes a sharp right turn onto Commonwealth Ave. and the first of the Newton Hills.
 The second hill will take you past the Johnny Kelley statue on the left side of the street.

-Miles 22-25 will lead you to the top of Heartbreak Hill and down through Boston College.
-Before entering Cleveland Circle, the race turns right onto Chestnut Hill Ave and then left onto Beacon St. If you’re struggling, break it down into smaller portions or run the mile you’re in.
+Kilometres 35-40 will lead you to the top of Heartbreak Hill and down through Boston College.
+Before entering Cleveland Circle, the race turns right onto Chestnut Hill Ave and then left onto Beacon St. If you’re struggling, break it down into smaller portions or run the kilometre you’re in.
 Despite common advice, don’t look for the CITGO sign yet!
 It’s farther than you think!
 There is a slight uphill coming through Kenmore Square.

 Tips for any race:

-Forget about your splits and focus on effort during flat portions of any
+- Forget about your splits and focus on effort during flat portions of any course.

-Shorten your strides until you reach the top of a hill, then coast over
+- Shorten your strides until you reach the top of a hill, then coast over the next kilometre.

 The finish line